MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/usage.md

 ## Common Issues Identified with Matchmaking Usage Data

-As mentioned is some of the chart descriptions above, charts can be used and even cross-referenced to  pinpoint issues with matchmaking queues.
-The following table suggests how to use 1 or more charts to quickly diagnose common problems.
+As mentioned in some of the chart descriptions above, charts can be used and cross-referenced to pinpoint issues with matchmaking queues.
+The following table suggests how to use one or more charts to quickly diagnose common problems.

 | Issue   | Probable Meaning |
 |---------------------|-------------|----------------|